 In this Division, unless the contrary intention appears —

-“working day”, in relation to a workplace, means any day on which work is carried out at the workplace;
+working day, in relation to a workplace, means any day on which work is carried out at the workplace;

-“working shift”, in relation to a workplace, means the period of time during which all or part of a particular shift is worked at that workplace.
+working shift, in relation to a workplace, means the period of time during which all or part of a particular shift is worked at that workplace.

 3.18.
 Registered manager to ensure inspections carried out in accordance with this Division